 [W]en the church was completed on August 15, a Franciscan priest from Jemez Pueblo rode horseback into the Village to sing vespers, Indian dances were held, food was piled high on tables for visitors and a grand baile (dance) took place that night.
 So began the Fiesta tradition!

-In 1947, the church became part of the Archdiocese of Santa Fe, and two priests came to Jemez Springs: Rev. Fitzgerald Fitzgerald and Rev. Louis P. Barcelo.
+In 1947, the church became part of the Archdiocese of Santa Fe, and two priests came to Jemez Springs: Rev. Gerald Fitzgerald and Rev. Louis P. Barcelo.
 The latter was quoted as saying that the “little church was sadly in need of funds to make needed improvements and repairs.”